 Insurance for the Future Of Solar

-With the AB 405, all Nevada citizens now have the right to generate their own power at the full retail rate.
-Now there is a guarantee that you won’t have to pay for the power you no longer use.
-Solar arrays and battery backup can now save you money in the same way as energy-efficient products.
+With AB 405, all Nevada citizens now have the right to generate their power at the retail rate.
+Now there is a guarantee that you won’t have to pay for the electricity you no longer use.
+Solar arrays and battery backup can now save money in the same way as energy-efficient products.

 The hours when the sun is highest in the sky will generate the most energy.
 These hours determine the amount of optimal power you can get in a day.

 Every peak sun-hour is an hour where the sun produces 1,000 watts of energy per square meter.
 These hours do not occur all day long, which is why they are so important.
 Areas that have more peak sun hours have the potential to generate more power each day.